smeghammer/snippets/remote_kill_test/readme.md

 The secret map is supposed to be the same location as part of another, regular map (18) but with minimal accessible overlap.

 There are three visible imps in this area on MAP18 and these are also visible in the correspondin area of MAP31.
-The secret map is reached from MAP15.
+The secret map is reached form MAP15.
 So...

 If you do the secret, you will 'kill' zero or more of the three imps that appear ot be the same map.
 Therefore, this code tracks the kills of these imps (by TID) and populates a global array with these TIDs on death.